Huulamnguyen/100daysDevOps/README.md

     - You can create own cleanup policy for each repository
   - Scheduled Tasks
     - Nexus allows you to schedule tasks that will be applied to all or a specific repository on a configurable schedule

+### 7 - Containers with Docker
+#### 1 - What is a Container <a name="what-is-a-container"></a>
+- Container is a way to package application with all the necessary dependencies and configuration
+- It is a portable artifact, easily to shared and moved around
+- Containers make development and deployment more efficient.